Interfaith Nutrition Network: Services

-Notable Partnerships
+Partnerships

-In 2010, Howitt Middle School in Farmingdale, NY held a dance marathon fundraiser and was able to raise $10,167 which they donated to The INN.
+In 2010, Howitt Middle School in Farmingdale, New York, held a dance marathon fundraiser and was able to raise $10,167 which they donated to The INN.
 In 2011, Ice Girls from the New York Islanders hockey team supported a food drive in Mineola by volunteering their time to help collect food and greet passersby.

 In 2013, Walmart donated $75,000 to The INN to aid Long Islanders during the holiday season.